luxonis/depthai-python/docs/source/includes/depth-filters.rst

     .. tab:: Median

         This is a non-edge preserving `Median filter <https://en.wikipedia.org/wiki/Median_filter>`__, which can be used to reduce noise and smoothen the depth map.
+Median filter is implemented in hardware, so it's the fastest filter.

         .. doxygenenum:: dai::MedianFilter
             :project: depthai-core